stackbone.database

 Where to go next

-• @stackbone/sdk overview — the rest of the modules: storage, AI, RAG, approval, secrets, config.
+• @stackbone/sdk overview — the ambient stackbone handle and the rest of the modules: storage, AI, RAG, approval, secrets, config.

-• Local development — how stackbone dev boots Postgres locally and injects the env vars client.database reads.
+• Local development — how stackbone dev boots Postgres locally and injects the env vars stackbone.database reads.